visortelle/react-juce/README.md

 OK, why are you pointing me at another project?

 React-JUCE and Elementary serve two slightly different audiences.
-If you're looking to develop audio plugins/apps in modern JavaScript, rather than C++, then Elementary is the project for you.
-React-JUCE allows you to add a Javascript/React based UI to your JUCE app?
+If you're looking to develop audio plugins/apps in modern, functional JavaScript, Elementary might be the project for you.
+React-JUCE allows you to add a Javascript/React based UI to your JUCE app.
 What if we told you there is also a JS based environment for your DSP/Audio code (and yes the performance is pretty darn good).
 You can write your entire plugin (UI and DSP) in JS.
 Yeah, this actually exists.
 Hot-Reloading is awesome, it makes UI development so much quicker, imagine if you could do this with your DSP too...

 OK, so why React-JUCE?

 Well, many reasons.
 Maybe you have an existing library of C++ DSP/Audio code, perhaps its a library that you've spent hard hours (OK, hard years) crafting and you just want a rapid/expressive solution for your UI?
 React-JUCE is absolutely for you.
 Maybe you're developing embedded Linux apps and you need C++ but want something more expressive more for your UI code?
-React-JUCE is for you.
+React-JUCE could be for you.
 Maybe you hate JavaScript?
 Wait ...
 You probably shouldn't be here.
-Maybe you're just much more comfortable writing DSP (or code in general) in C++ and just want to try React for your UI code?
+Maybe you're just much more comfortable writing DSP (or code in general) in C++ and just want to use React for your UI?
 React-JUCE is for you.

 We believe React-JUCE still has lot to offer and a strong position, so if you've weighed up your pros and cons then jump in, we're happy to have you!

 ## Status

 **Approaching Beta**.
 Maintenance/Development of React-JUCE has recently been taken over from Nick Thompson (original creator) by Joshua Marler.
 The repository is going through a temporary restructure but we are pushing towards a stable v1.0.
 Updates will be posted once v1.0 is hit.
-In the meantime please direct any questions to discussions or our Discord channel.
+In the meantime please direct any questions to discussions or to our Discord channel.

 ## Resources